nurul3101/dev-notes/Mastering chrome devtools.md

 - we can use cmd + shift + p to open autocomplete panel by which can access any tabs and its functionalities
 - cmd + p will allow us to access all the files available in workspace
-- we can add variables to watch in the `watch` tab
+- we can add variables to watch in the `watch` tab and it will reflect the variables current value
 - Call stack shows how we reached that particular point in code- mostly it will start through an anonymous function call or an event listener
 - Scope defines the scope of function and variables it has access to
 - Breakpoints shows the number of breakpoints in our workspace.
 -  Black boxing is a technique in which you can add scripts whose function invocations will be hidden in call stack.
 Like Internal function invocations of react / redux which we don't want to debug.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NDIzMjQzOSwtMTkzOTA5MDEyNl19
+eyJoaXN0b3J5IjpbMzYyNzk1NDM0LDE2OTQyMzI0MzksLTE5Mz
+kwOTAxMjZdfQ==
 -->